-Back to Guide List
+Back to Coffee Guides

-Swipe to see more →
+Swipe to see more

 Africa

-Africa: Ethiopia, Kenya, etc.
+Africa — Ethiopia, Kenya, etc.

 Latin America

-Latin America: Brazil, Colombia, etc.
+Latin America — Brazil, Colombia, etc.

-Generally divided into 5 stages: Light → Light Medium → Medium → Dark Medium → Dark.
+Roast level describes how long and how intensely the green beans are roasted.
+The scale runs from Light → Light Medium → Medium → Dark Medium → Dark.

-Swipe to see more →
+Swipe to see more

 Light ~ Light Medium